 Google Colab

-Arraylake works great with Google Colab, a free, hosted Jupyter Notebook service.
+Google Colab is a free, hosted Notebook service.

-Because Colab does not offer command line (terminal) access, you must use Service Account API Tokens to authenticate with Arraylake.
+You can use a service Account API Tokens to authenticate with Arraylake.

 When you're finished setting these secrets, your secrets tab should look like this: